 Submissions (2 pages, including references) are invited to report new, interesting:

-Abstracts should be formatted according to the templates specified below, no longer than 2 pages (including references), and submitted as PDF files to the EasyChair EAMT 2020 page (submission type: EAMT2020 Products-Projects).
+Abstracts should be formatted according to the templates specified below.
+Anonymization is not required.
+The abstracts should be no longer than 2 pages (including references), and submitted as PDF files to the EasyChair EAMT 2020 page (submission type: EAMT2020 Products-Projects).

 The use of machine translation by professional translators has an important social and economic impact due to the multilinguality of globalized societies.
 Translation practitioners deal with MT output in a wide variety of environments (inside or outside CAT tools, post-editing or drafting for inspiration, managing projects, training and improving engines) and, for this reason, they play a key role in the translation workflow and in the advance of MT.